Letter of Administration Lawyers Sydney NSW

 Letter of Administration FAQs

-They are required when a person dies without a Will and leaves behind significant assets, such as real estate or large bank accounts, that cannot be accessed or transferred without a formal court order.
+They are required when a person dies without a Will and leaves significant assets, such as real estate or large bank accounts, that cannot be accessed or transferred without a formal court order.

-No, an applicant for Letters of Administration in NSW must generally reside in NSW.
-An overseas resident who is entitled to apply would typically need to appoint a resident of NSW to act on their behalf via a Power of Attorney.
+Generally, no. The applicant must usually reside in NSW.
+An overseas beneficiary may need to appoint a NSW resident to act on their behalf under a Power of Attorney.

 How Our NSW Wills & Estate Lawyers Can Assist You

-Wills Drafting & Review
+Wills Drafting & Review >

 We draft & update clear, legally sound wills to ensure your final wishes are documented & protected.

-Dispute a Will
+Dispute a Will >

 Whether a Will is invalid or just unfair, we can help.
 We challenge Wills on grounds of incapacity or fraud & contest Wills for a fairer provision.

-Defending a Will
+Defending a Will >

 We represent executors & beneficiaries to defend a will’s validity against challenges or family provision claims.

-Family Provision Claims
+Family Provision Claims >

 Unfairly left out of a will?
 We help eligible persons contest a will & claim their fair share under the Succession Act 2006 (NSW).

-Domestic Estate Planning
+Domestic Estate Planning >

 We create tailored estate plans to safeguard your Australian assets, minimise tax & provide for your loved ones.

-International Estate Planning
+International Estate Planning >

 Our experts advise on cross-border estate planning, international wills & trusts for tax-efficient global wealth transfer.

-Grant of Probate
+Grant of Probate >

 We guide executors through the Supreme Court process to obtain a Grant of Probate, validating the will & authorising you to act.

-Enduring Power of Attorney
+Enduring Power of Attorney >

 We prepare enduring powers of attorney to manage your future financial & legal decisions.

-Enduring Guardianship
+Enduring Guardianship >

 We draft enduring guardianships, appointing someone to make crucial personal, lifestyle & medical decisions if you’re unable.

-Testamentary Trusts
+Testamentary Trusts >

 We establish effective testamentary trusts within your will for superior asset protection, tax benefits & flexible beneficiary provision.

-Intestacy Law & Advice
+Intestacy Law & Advice >

 When a loved one dies without a will, we guide families through intestacy law to ensure the lawful distribution of assets.

-Letters of Administration
+Letters of Administration >

 We assist families in applying to the Supreme Court for Letters of Administration when there is no valid will or executor.

-Estate Administration
+Estate Administration >

 We help executors with the administration of deceased estates, ensuring the lawful & efficient collection & distribution of assets.

-Advance Care Directives
+Advance Care Directives >

 We draft clear directives outlining your medical treatment & end-of-life wishes to ensure they’re respected.

-Special Disability Trusts
+Special Disability Trusts >

 We establish specialised trusts to provide for the long-term care & financial security of a loved one with a severe disability.